 BIO

 [The Days Before DDDIII] “Thank you for your work.
 Your images are greating.”
-Robert Wilson New York
+Robert Wilson, New York

-Photo: Digital Art
+Photo: Visual Art

-In New York Spin, "a part experimental tone poem, part heartfelt elegy for 9/11, and part paean to the cultural richness of Gotham," Pedro focuses on six New Yorkers.
-"This engrossing, imagistic portrait of the city and its denizens should prove a welcome short addition to fest and arty cable lineups," wrote Ronnie Scheib in Variety.
-Carole Dean of the Roy W. Dean Foundation called it "filmmaking talent," while Deborah Cravey from the Digital Media Center remarked, "I'm fascinated by this project: concept, people, structure, everything intrigues me."
+New York Spin —described as “a part experimental tone poem, part heartfelt elegy for 9/11, and part paean to the cultural richness of Gotham”— focuses on six New Yorkers.
+Ronnie Scheib (Variety) called it “engrossing, imagistic portrait of the city […] that should prove a welcome short addition to fest and arty cable lineups.”
+Carole Dean of (Roy W. Dean Foundation) praised its “filmmaking talent,” and Deborah Cravey (Digital Media Center) said: “I’m fascinated by this project: concept, people, structure, everything intrigues me.”

 WORK